hexinnovation/MathConverter/README.md

 Numeric Types
 -------------
 Generally, MathConverter will favor using `double` values over other numeric types.
-When evaluating which operator to call, `MathConverter` will convert any operands to `double`, if possible, before calling the operator.
+When determining which operator to call, `MathConverter` will convert any operands to `double`, if possible, before evaluating the operator.
 If an input is of type `char`, it will convert to `int` then convert to `double`.
 Where a path to implicitly convert an operand to `double` exists, MathConverter will convert for you in order to apply an operator that takes numeric inputs.

 Hence, supposing `x = 1` (an integer), C# would evaluate that `1 + x/2 = 1`, since `(int)1 / 2 = 0`.
-MathConverter will implicitly converter all variables to doubles.
-So, the expression `1 + x/2` is evaluated as `1.0 + (double)x/2.0`, so MathConverter will return `1.5`.
+MathConverter will implicitly convert all variables to doubles.
+The expression `1 + x/2` is evaluated as `1.0 + (double)x/2.0`, so MathConverter will return `1.5`.

 Parser
 ------

 Each time a conversion must be made, MathConverter must parse and evaluate an expression.
 When it parses an expression, it reads through the string one character at a time, and returns a syntax tree.
 The parsing is done in the `Parser` class.
 The `Parser` returns an `AbstractSyntaxTree` for each comma-separated (or semicolon-separated) value.
 In an effort to improve efficiency, `MathConverter` uses a cache to save the `AbstractSyntaxTree`s for each string it evaluates.
 Therefore, if you have a lot of conversion strings, it is discouraged to use the same `MathConverter` instance across your entire application.
 It is a better idea to use a different `MathConverter` object for each `UserControl`, `Page`, or `Window`.
+If you opt to use a single MathConverter object, it will maintain an in-memory cache of parsed `AbstractSyntaxTree` for every ConverterParameter found throughout your app.
+Using a per-Page MathConverter will allow the garbage collector to clean up these cached parameters once your Page is no longer needed.
 You can turn off caching on a per-instance basis:

 ```xaml
 <math:MathConverter x:Key="nocache" UseCache="False" />